CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## Puhti web interface updated to release 18, 5.3.2024

+* Allas and IDA can now be accessed in the file browser.
+* The Cloud storage configuration tool for generating access tokens to Allas is now available.
+* The Desktop and Accelerated Visualization apps have been improved.
+    * Accelerated Visualization now launches the same desktop as the Desktop app.
+    * Applications for the Accelerated Visualization app can now be found in the applications menu in the desktop.
+    * VisIt is now available in Accelerated Visualization.
+    * Launching applications should be more reliable.
+    * The terminal window stays open if errors occur launching applications.
+    * Applications are now categorized in the menu.
+* Handling of reservations has been improved.
+    * Future reservations are now shown.
+    * All reservations can now be used on any app regardless of partition.
+    * Reservation caching has been improved to be more up to date.
+    * Job time is now limited by reservation length automatically.
+* MATLAB updated to r2023b.
+* VSCode updated to 1.86.1.
+* TensorBoard and MLflow can now use the default module versions.
+* Open OnDemand updated to version 3.1.1.

 ## Mahti web interface updated to release 4, 27.2.2024

 * GPUs (MIG) are now available in apps in the *gpusmall* partition.